Samaresh-Das/inter-asgnmnt/README.md

 # TMD: FullStack Intern Assignment

+## COMPLETED

+Use username = admin and password = password for logging in

 ## Overview

 This assignment involves setting up a simple username/password authentication system using Redux for state management and Next.js for the front-end and back-end.
 You will create API endpoints with bearer token authentication and implement a custom `useAuthSession` hook to manage the user's session on the client side.